How to Declare the HSOC Major:

 - Meet with your Pre-Major advisor or a College advisor and have your HSOC worksheet made official

-- Meet with Dr. Barnes or Dr. Greene (see Advising Hours)
+- Meet with the Director or Associate Director (see Advising Hours)

-- Bring hard-copy HSOC application to your meeting with Dr. Barnes or Dr. Greene
+- Bring hard-copy HSOC application to your meeting with the Director or Associate Director

-*There are no exceptions to this rule (LPS and transfer students should contact Dr. Greene or Dr. Barnes for further information.)
+*There are no exceptions to this rule (LPS and transfer students should contact the Director or Associate Director for further information.)
 If a student cannot get into one of these classes during preregistration but still wishes to take it, they should:

 (a) contact the instructor in advance to be on the waitlist

-(b) attend the first lectures and recitations (c) contact Dr. Barnes or Dr. Greene.
+(b) attend the first lectures and recitations (c) contact the Director or Associate Director.

 FAQs about the HSOC Major